Fighting climate change one idea at a time

 Northfield Mount Hermon is a secular institution that affirms religious diversity.

-The NMH mission — to engage the head, hand, and heart to act with humanity and purpose — is the unifying ethos that encourages the religious and spiritual pluralism of NMH.
+Founded by D.L.
+Moody, the renowned American evangelist, NMH is now home to a spiritually diverse community that focuses on finding meaning and purpose, connecting with compassion across differences, and living lives of balance.
+The school’s mission — to engage the head, heart, and hand and to empower students to act with humanity and purpose — is the unifying ethos that encourages the religious and spiritual pluralism of NMH.

-Additionally, we offer rich and inclusive religious/spiritual experiences — from Catholic confirmation classes to the food, fellowship, prayer, and inspirational singing of the Friday night Breakaway group to Passover seders; from visits to local churches to meditation sessions.
-Students are also able to register for a Mindfulness Meditation co-curricular that is co-sponsored by the Spiritual Life office and the Health Center.
+These gatherings include Catholic confirmation classes; food, fellowship, prayer, and inspirational singing at the Friday night Breakaway group; High Holy Days services; Passover Seders; the Muslim prayer room in the O’Connor Health Center; transportation to local churches; and meditation sessions on campus.
+Students are also able to register for a Mindfulness Meditation co-curricular co-sponsored by the Spiritual Life office and the Health Center.
 Support and guidance for all groups comes from Rev. Dr. Lee-Ellen Strawn, school chaplain, in conjunction with the religious/spiritual life group leaders.

 - Mindfulness Meditation